THE LIFE OF SERVICE

-Selfishness is a lower chakra attribute, which means it is a regression to a lower level of existence in which you actually believe you are just a physical being, like an animal, that must have all its physical and other needs met first, before you can go forward with a project.
-This attitude is a killer of service, if I may use the term.
+Selfishness is a lower center attribute, which means it is a regression to a lower level of existence in which you actually believe you are just a physical being, like an animal, that must have all its physical and other needs met first, before you can go forward with a project.
+This attitude is a killer of service.
 So watch out for selfishness.

 Selfishness of any kind has another negative effect.
 It saps your strength and drive.
 Instead of focusing totally on your service, you find yourself focused on whether things are neat in the house, or whether your clothing is pretty enough.
-Some who are selfish focus on whether people like them a lot, whether the partner is sexually satisfying or if one needs a different partner to be of good service.
+Some who are selfish focus on whether people like them a lot.

 All such considerations dampen your service and diminish it a lot.
 We have all been “helped” by sales people and other service people who clearly are not as focused on service as they are focused on themselves in some way – their clothes, their manners, their paycheck, their golf game that is at 4 PM so they need to leave and come back later, or something else other than serving you and taking care of your needs in the moment.

 SURVIVAL-ORIENTED OR PRACTICAL.
 This quality has to do with knowing when to let go and quit, but it is much broader.
 To be successful in service and in life, you must survive, and survive well.

 This may sound silly, but most people who want to be of service die too young, cutting short their service.
 This applies to doctors, parents, even children, teachers, and many others.
 So watch out for this essential quality.